openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 - `-C, '--converted_models` directory to store Model Optimizer converted models (used for DLSDK launcher only).
 - `-tf, --target_framework` framework for infer.
 - `-td, --target_devices` devices for infer.
 You can specify several devices using space as a delimiter.
+- `--async_mode` allows run the tool in async mode if launcher support it.
+- `--num_requests` number requests for async execution.
+Allows override provided in config info.
+Default is `AUTO`

 You are also able to replace some command line arguments with environment variables for path prefixing.
 Supported following list of variables:
 * `DATA_DIR` -  equivalent of `-s`, `--source`.